apache/druid/docs/ingestion/native-batch.md

 #### Single-dimension range partitioning

-> Single dimension range partitioning is currently not supported in the sequential mode of the Parallel task.
+> Single dimension range partitioning is not supported in the sequential mode of the `index_parallel` task type.

+Range partitioning has [several benefits](#benefits-of-range-partitioning) related to storage footprint and query performance.

 The Parallel task will use one subtask when you set `maxNumConcurrentSubTasks` to 1.

 When you use this technique to partition your data, segment sizes may be unequally distributed if the data in your `partitionDimension` is also unequally distributed.
 Therefore, to avoid imbalance in data layout, review the distribution of values in your source data before deciding on a partitioning strategy.

-Range partitioning has several benefits:

-1. Lower storage footprint due to combining similar data into the same segments, which improves compressibility.
-2. Better query performance due to Broker-level segment pruning, which removes segments from consideration when they cannot possibly contain data matching the query filter.

-For Broker-level segment pruning to be effective, you must include the `partitionDimension` in the `WHERE` clause at query time, using a filter that supports pruning.
-Filters that support pruning
-include:

-- Equality on literals that match the type of the column, like `x = 'foo'` and `x IN ('foo', 'bar')` where `x` is a string; or `x = 3` and `x IN (2, 3)` where `x` is numeric.
-- Comparison between string columns and string literals, like `x < 'foo'` or other comparisons involving `<`, `>`, `<=`, or `>=`.
-Comparisons involving numbers do not support pruning.

 Range partitioning is not possible on multi-value dimensions.
 If the provided `partitionDimension` is multi-value, your ingestion job will report an error.